Skip to content

 Switch to S3 for production

-Local repositories are fine for testing; production usually means S3.
+Local repositories suit testing; production usually means S3.
 The example config already includes an S3 block.
 Select it by name:

 omnipackage release . --repository "Example bucket"